addyosmani/backbone-fundamentals/backbone-fundamentals.md

     define([ 'models', 'utils' ], function (models, utils) {
     var branding = models.branding, debug = utils.debug;

 Perhaps after using the model a few times you get into the habit of requiring "model".
-Later you need add another common model with extends a model you already defined.
-So the pitfall begins, you add a new model inside your models directory and add a reference this same model in the model.js:
+Later you need add another common model which extends a model you already defined.
+So the pitfall begins, you add a new model inside your models directory and add a reference to this same model in the model.js:

     define([ 'models/branding', 'models/section', 'models/section-b' ], function (branding, section)
     // ...